-In all the above story, the parameter $\delta$ is fixed and the line bundle $\mathcal L$ varies.
+In all the story above, the parameter $\delta$ is fixed and the line bundle $\mathcal L$ varies.
 In other words, we are enumerating algebraic curves with a fixed number of nodes in a varying linear system.
 In particular, the genus of the curves under enumeration in the linear system $d\mathcal L$ grows quadratically with respect to $d$.
-On a kind of dual setup, one may fix the genus of curves under enumeration.
+In a kind of dual setup, one may fix the genus of curves under enumeration.
 For example one may consider the numbers $N^{\frac{(d-1)(d-2)}{2}-g}_{\CP^2}(d)$ in the case of $\CP^2$, and let $d$ vary.
 However in this case it seems hopeless to seek for any polynomiality behavior.
 Indeed, the sequence $N^{\frac{(d-1)(d-2)}{2}-g}_{\CP^2}(d)$ tends to infinity more than exponentially fast.
 This has been proved by Di Francesco and Itzykson in \cite{DiFrIt} when $g=0$, and the general case can be obtained for example by an easy adaptation of the proof of Di Francesco and Itzykson's result via floor diagrams proposed in \cite{Br6b,Br10}.

-Nevertheless, our results can be interpreted as a resurgence of Göttsche conjecture at the refined level: coefficients of small codegrees of $G_{\Delta_{a,b,n}}(g)$ behave polynomially asymptotically with respect to $(a,b,n)$.
-It is somewhat reminiscent of Itenberg-Kharlamov-Shustin conjecture \cite[Conjecture 6]{IKS2}: although it has been shown to be wrong in \cite{Wel4,Br8}, its refined version turned out to be true by \cite[Corollary 4.5]{Bru18} and Corollary \ref{cor:decreasing} below.
-Anyhow, it may be interesting to understand further this resurgence of Göttsche conjecture.
+Nevertheless, our results can be interpreted as a reappearance of the Göttsche conjecture at the refined level: coefficients of small codegrees of $G_{\Delta_{a,b,n}}(g)$ behave polynomially asymptotically with respect to $(a,b,n)$.
+It is somewhat reminiscent of the Itenberg-Kharlamov-Shustin conjecture \cite[Conjecture 6]{IKS2}: although it has been shown to be wrong in \cite{Wel4,Br8}, its refined version turned out to be true by \cite[Corollary 4.5]{Bru18} and Corollary \ref{cor:decreasing} below.
+Anyhow, it may be interesting to understand further this reappearance of the Göttsche conjecture.

-In the same range of ideas, it may worth to investigate the existence of universal polynomials giving asymptotic values of $\coef[i]{G_{\Delta_{a,b,n}}(g)}$.
+In the same range of ideas, it may be worthwhile to investigate the existence of universal polynomials giving asymptotic values of $\coef[i]{G_{\Delta_{a,b,n}}(g)}$.
 It follows from Examples \ref{exa:coef g0} and \ref{exa:coef g0 bis} that the polynomials whose existence is attested in Theorems \ref{thm:maing} and \ref{thm:maing2} are not equal.
 Nevertheless, we do not know whether there exists a universal polynomial $Q_{g,i}(x,y,z,t)$ such that, under the assumption that the toric surface $X_{\Delta_{a,b,n}}$ is non-singular, the equality